🔄

 Engineered oak gives you options.
 Many products use a click-lock system, allowing the planks to snap together for a "floating" floor.
 This is a fantastic choice for DIYers because it doesn't require glue or nails.
 Other common methods are glue-down for a more permanent bond or nail-down for installation over a wooden subfloor.
 Always follow the specific instructions that come with your flooring to ensure a secure and lasting fit, as the right method can depend on both the product and your subfloor type.

-Account for Climate and Humidity
+How Climate and Humidity Affect Your Floors

 Wood naturally expands and contracts with changes in temperature and humidity.
 While engineered flooring is designed for stability, it still needs to acclimate.
 Let the unopened boxes rest in the installation room for at least 48 hours.
 This allows the planks to adjust to your home’s environment, preventing potential gaps or buckling later on.
 It’s a simple step that makes a huge difference in the long-term performance of your floors, so don't be tempted to skip it.